elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 ##### Topology

 To set up multi-node Elasticsearch clusters, you can set the topology block multiple times.
 Each block must specify the `id` field referencing the data tier name.
-This is particularly relevant for Elasticsearch clusters with multiple data tiers or Machine lLearning.
+This is particularly relevant for Elasticsearch clusters with multiple data tiers or Machine Learning.

 -> To avoid infinite diff loops, topology blocks should be ordered alphabetically by the `topology.id` field.
 The order with the current data tiers at the time of this writing would be: "cold", "coordinating", "frozen", "hot_content", "master", "ml", "warm".